BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 ##  Call For Challenges (Deadline September 17th, 2025)

-To submit a proposal for the summer school, please send an email to `bridges.png@gmail.com` with a motivation and background details (500 words max) using software technologies in the solution.
+To submit a challenge proposal for the summer school, please send an email to bridges.png@gmail.com with your details and the background details of the challenge (500 words max) using software technologies in the solution.
+The challenge is a problem that you have in your organization, that a software solution could be possible.
+Also, the challenge should be reasonable to be addressed in 3 days and have a working prototype.

 The challenge can involve a dataset, use case and existing systems.

+Alternatively, you can either fill out this challenge application form. [challenge form](https://docs.google.com/forms/d/1YGSHKG1xMDlbeogaqGrIy0hhKFo8X_ELC1n6noLxXr0/edit?usp=drivesdk) please add this link and cal it the challenge form.

  If your application is accepted, you’ll receive the notification in late October.
-Alternatively, you can either fill out this [Challeng Application Form](https://docs.google.com/forms/d/1GruXpV3lY5SAIgm7LVz5P5z5j_AzYu4U-iMm7ytHBAA/edit?usp=drivesdk)
-.

 ---

 ##  Call For International Participants (Deadline November 14th, 2025)

+The BRIDGES Summer school will also accept international participants that would also request to mentor students or provide feedback.
-To apply for the summer school, please send an email to `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max).
+To apply, please send an email to bridges.png@gmail.com and motivation for participation (500 words max).

-If your application is accepted, you’ll receive instructions on how to proceed with the payment.
+If your application is accepted, you’ll receive instructions on how to proceed on payment. you will receive the notification on a email basis as the committee will discuss acceptance.

 ---

 ##  Call For Participants Process (Deadline November 14th, 2025)

-To apply for the summer school, please send an email to `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max), as well as your resume CV.
+To apply for the summer school, please send an email to bridges.png@gmail.com a cover letter with your motivation and background details (500 words max), as well as your resume CV.

+We accept registrations as teams or individuals.
+Please note that we have limited spaces, so please register as soon as you can.
+Also, spaces is determined by the location.
+University students will have free registration (subsidized upon registration).

+Alternatively, you can either fill out this participants registration application form [Registration Form](https://docs.google.com/forms/d/1GruXpV3lY5SAIgm7LVz5P5z5j_AzYu4U-iMm7ytHBAA/edit?usp=drivesdk)

-If your application is accepted, you’ll receive instructions on how to proceed with the payment.
+If your application is accepted, you’ll receive instructions on how to proceed with the registraion payment after November 14th.

 ---